Yuzong01/repo/readme.txt

 >>>>>>> feature1
 Branch manager

-creating a new branch is quick.
+creating a new branch is quick AND simple.